ggirelli/iFISH-probe-design/CODE_OF_CONDUCT.md

-# FISH-ProDe Code of Conduct
+# iFISH-Probe-Design Code of Conduct

 ## Our Pledge